7 Keys To Wealth Building When You Start From Scratch

 How To Build Wealth From Nothing: #2 Spend Less Money

 Now, I will be the first to tell you that it’s difficult to scrimp and save your way to wealth.
 It takes more than just saving money.
-But, living below your means is an essential element in how to build wealth from scratch.
+But, living below your means is one of the essential elements of how to build wealth from scratch.

 Think about your spending on these 4 big-ticket items.
 Then consider how you can reduce your costs and save money.
 Here the keys to wealth building as it relates to saving money.